hyriver/pygeohydro/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Hydrodata could always use more documentation, whether as part of the
+PyGeoHydro could always use more documentation, whether as part of the
-official Hydrodata docs, in docstrings, or even on the web in blog posts,
+official PyGeoHydro docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/cheginit/hydrodata/issues.
+The best way to send feedback is to file an issue at https://github.com/cheginit/pygeohydro/issues.

 If you are proposing a feature: